basecamp/bc3-api/sections/message_boards.md

 Get message board
 -----------------

-* `GET /buckets/1/message_boards/2.json` will return the message board for the project with an ID of `1`.
+* `GET /buckets/1/message_boards/2.json` will return the message board for the project with an ID of `1` and a message board ID of `2`.

 To get the message board ID for a project, see the [Get a project][1] endpoint's `dock` payload.
 To retrieve its messages, see the [Get messages][2] endpoint.